otammato/5_Prometheus_Grafana_Monitoring_a_NodeJS_app/README.md

 ```
 npm install prom-client
 ```
-However, it is installed by default with the command ```npm install``` along with the other packages and doesn't need an explicit command.
+However, it is installed with the command ```npm install``` along with the other dependencies and doesn't need an explicit command.
 So, we leave our Docker file unchanged:

 ```
 FROM node:11-alpine